intelagense/rwxrob/books/want-to-write/README.md

 and been given sufficient cognitive resources to process the instructions).

-* Survive the Linux Command Line
+* The Linux Command Line Survival Guide
-* Survive Text Editing with Vi (Vim)
+* The Vim Text Editor Survival Guide
-* Survive Coding a Web Site
+* The Web Development Survival Guide
-* Survive Writing in Pandoc Markdown
+* The Pandoc Markdown Survival Guide
-* Survive Programming in Go
+* The Go Programming Survival Guide
-* Survive Shell Scripting with Bash
+* The Bash Scripting Survival Guide
-* Survive Docker Containers
+* The Docker Containers Survival Guide
-* Survive Managing Source with Git
+* The Git with GitHub Survival Guide
-* Survive Programming in C
+* The C Programming Survival Guide

 *The titles use a verb in gerund form unless it would be "Using" in which case it is simply dropped.*